Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

-According to the assumption, quantization (partly) corresponds to identifying a topological linear Lie group, constructing its relevant representations, and building a suitable space of integrable functions.
-But generically, $G_A^\C$ is non-compact so it is not possible to directly extract measurable objects.
+According to the assumption, quantization (partly) corresponds to identifying a topological linear Lie group, constructing its relevant representations, and building a suitable space of integrable functionals.
+But generically, $G^\C$ is topologically non-compact so it is not possible to directly extract measurable (in the mathematical sense) objects.
 So the assumption covers the first two points of kinematic input but does not address the Born rule.
-Fortunately, measurement \emph{is} possible with \emph{locally compact} topological groups, and this underlies our entire construction/definition/notion of functional integrals.\cite{LA3} We need, then, some rationale to obtain locally compact topological groups from $G_A^\C$.
-Let $G^\C_{A,\Lambda}:=\{G^\C_{A,\lambda},\lambda\in\Lambda\}$ represent a family of locally compact topological Lie groups $G^\C_{A,\lambda}$ indexed by continuous homomorphisms $\lambda:G_A^\C\rightarrow G^\C_{\lambda}$.
+Fortunately, measure \emph{is} possible with \emph{locally compact} topological groups, and this underlies our entire construction/definition/notion of functional integrals.\cite{LA3} We need, then, some rationale to obtain locally compact topological groups from $G^\C$.

+Let $G^\C_{\Lambda}:=\{G^\C_{\lambda},\lambda\in\Lambda\}$ represent a \emph{countable} family of \emph{locally compact} topological Lie groups $G^\C_{\lambda}$ indexed by surjective homomorphisms $\lambda:G^\C\rightarrow G^\C_{\lambda}$.
 Since $\lambda$ is surjective, one can view $G^\C_{\lambda}$ as a subset $G^\C_{\lambda}\subset G^\C$ and interpret $\lambda$ as a `topological localization'.
 We will be purposely nonspecific about the set $\Lambda$, because it depends on the particular quantum system under consideration.
-But in general it represents constraints, state preparation/observation, or any other system particulars that one must specify to implement the Born rule --- which requires the structure of a measure.
-The point is, $G_A^\C$ inherits a Lie bracket structure from the quantum $C^\ast$-algebra of a particular quantum system that can only be glimpsed as a member of $G^\C_{A,\Lambda}$ through interaction with or observation by an external agent.
+But in general it represents constraints, state preparation/observation, and any other system particulars that an observer must specify to implement the Born rule --- which requires the structure of a measure.
+The point is, $G^\C$ inherits a Lie bracket structure from the quantum $C^\ast$-algebra of a particular quantum system that can only be glimpsed as a member of $G^\C_{\Lambda}$ through interaction with or observation by an external agent.

-This leads to the second assumption: \begin{assumption} A query\footnote{By `query' we mean any observation one may perform that leads to a measurable quantity.} of a quantum system corresponds to a homomorphism $\lambda: G_A^\C\rightarrow G_{A,\lambda}^\C$ where $G_{A,\lambda}^\C$ is a \underline{locally compact} topological linear Lie group. \end{assumption}
+This leads to the second assumption: \begin{assumption} A query\footnote{By `query' we mean any observation one may perform that leads to a measurable (in the operational sense) quantity.} of a quantum system corresponds to a surjective homomorphism $\lambda: G^\C\rightarrow G_{\lambda}^\C$ where $G_{\lambda}^\C$ is a \textbf{locally compact} topological linear Lie group. \end{assumption}